NDCLab/pepper-pipeline/README.md

 }
 ```

-### annotations_preproc.json
+### annotations_preproc_sub_XXX_task_YYY_run_ZZZ.json

-This output file will define which EEG data-set attributes were removed or transformed through the pipeline.
+These output annotation files will define which EEG data-set attributes were removed or transformed through the pipeline for each subject.
 This file will be built iteratively as the pipeline progresses.

 (please add additional fields as necessary; do not hesitate to add fields.
 Basically, when working on a feature, if you think there is a value that is computed that might be of use to users, please add it to the "annotations_preproc.json" file.)